snehangshuchatterjee/quicksell-assignment/README.md

 # QuickSell Lead Frontend developer Assignment

 This is an assignment submission by Snehangshu Chatterjee for QuickSell for the position of a Lead Frontend Developer.
 The application reads an endpoint to fetch a list of some tickets, and displays it according to the given [assignment](https://quicksell.notion.site/Lead-Frontend-assignment-fa2f7f8aaada4099916994bad6ec70c2).

+The application has been deployed using Netlify, and can be found [here](https://main--quicksell-assignment-sneh.netlify.app/)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts